rhyrak/206pr2/README.md

     premake-VisualStudio.bat

 This will generate a Visual Studio project, by default this is configured to work with Visual Studio 2022 but if you have a different version then edit the batch file and change it to the version of Visual Studio you are using.
+Please email Selcuk Gencay or Yousif Suhail if you're facing errors with using the generated .sln file or face CMake related errors.

 ## MinGW-w64 Users
 Please make sure you have a recent version of MinGW-W64.
 The older versions from mingw.org will not work.